vanhoangkha/Networking-fundamentals/Day37_CDP_and_LLDP.md

 ---

-CDP CONFIGURATION COMMANDS
+CDP Cấu hình COMMANDS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/393b2680-2304-4c8e-9180-88cc5fefbfd8)

-- CDP is GLOBALLY ENABLED, by DEFAULT
+- CDP is GLOBALLY ENABLED, by Mặc định
-- CDP is also ENABLED on each INTERFACE, by DEFAULT
+- CDP is also ENABLED on each Giao diện, by Mặc định
-- To ENABLE / DISABLE CDP globally: `R1(config)# [no] cdp run`
+- To Kích hoạt / Vô hiệu hóa CDP globally: `R1(config)# [no] cdp run`
-- To ENABLE / DISABLE CDP on specific interfaces : `R1(config-if)# [no] cdp enable`
+- To Kích hoạt / Vô hiệu hóa CDP on specific interfaces : `R1(config-if)# [no] cdp enable`
 - Configure the CDP timer: `R1(config)# cdp time *seconds*`
 - Configure the CDP holdtime: `R1(config)# cdp holdtime *seconds*`
-- ENABLE / DISABLE CDPv2: `R1(config)# [no] cdp advertise-v2`
+- Kích hoạt / Vô hiệu hóa CDPv2: `R1(config)# [no] cdp advertise-v2`

 ---

-LINK LAYER DISCOVERY PROTOCOL (LLDP)
+LINK LAYER DISCOVERY Giao thức (LLDP)

-- LLDP is an INDUSTRY STANDARD PROTOCOL (IEEE 802.1AB)
+- LLDP is an INDUSTRY STANDARD Giao thức (IEEE 802.1AB)
-- It is usually DISABLED on Cisco devices, by DEFAULT, so it must be manually ENABLED
+- It is usually DISABLED on Cisco devices, by Mặc định, so it must be manually ENABLED
 - A device can run CDP and LLDP at the same time

 <aside>
-💡 LLDP Messages are periodically sent to Multicast MAC ADDRESS `0180.c200.000E`
+💡 LLDP Messages are periodically sent to Multicast Địa chỉ MAC `0180.c200.000E`

 </aside>

 - When a DEVICE receives an LLDP message, it PROCESSES and DISCARDS the message.
 It does NOT forward it to OTHER DEVICES
-- By DEFAULT, LLDP Messages are sent once every **30 seconds**
+- By Mặc định, LLDP Messages are sent once every **30 seconds**
-- By DEFAULT, LLDP Holdtime is **120 seconds**
+- By Mặc định, LLDP Holdtime is **120 seconds**
 - LLDP has an additional timer called the ‘reinitialization delay’
-    - If LLDP is ENABLED (Globally or on an INTERFACE), this TIMER will DELAY the actual initialization of LLDP (**2 seconds,** by DEFAULT)
+    - If LLDP is ENABLED (Globally or on an Giao diện), this TIMER will DELAY the actual initialization of LLDP (**2 seconds,** by Mặc định)

 ---

-LLDP CONFIGURATION COMMANDS
+LLDP Cấu hình COMMANDS

-- LLDP is usually GLOBALLY DISABLED by DEFAULT
+- LLDP is usually GLOBALLY DISABLED by Mặc định
-- LLDP is also DISABLED on each INTERFACE, by DEFAULT
+- LLDP is also DISABLED on each Giao diện, by Mặc định

-- To ENABLE LLDP GLOBALLY : `R1(config)# lldp run`
+- To Kích hoạt LLDP GLOBALLY : `R1(config)# lldp run`

-- To ENABLE LLDP on specific INTERFACES (tx): `R1(config-if)# lldp transmit`
+- To Kích hoạt LLDP on specific INTERFACES (tx): `R1(config-if)# lldp transmit`
-- To ENABLE LLDP on specific INTERFACES (rx): `R1(config-if)# lldp receive`
+- To Kích hoạt LLDP on specific INTERFACES (rx): `R1(config-if)# lldp receive`

-YOU NEED TO ENABLE BOTH TO SEND AND RECEIVE (Unless you want to only enable SEND or RECEIVE LLDP Messages)
+YOU NEED TO Kích hoạt BOTH TO SEND AND RECEIVE (Unless you want to only Kích hoạt SEND or RECEIVE LLDP Messages)